bradb345/Server/README.MD

 ```
 #### Routes

 - Here are the different views.
+I wrote the views for getting all the projects, getting a single project, creating projects and deleting projects.
+All other views were written by my teammates.

 ```py
 class ProjectListView(APIView):